 Washington is not a no-fault insurance state.
 When no-fault insurance was first implemented, several states thought it would streamline the process of dealing with automobile accidents.
-Today, only 12 of those states remain with many considering go back to a tort system.
+Today, only 12 of those states remain, with many considering going back to a tort system.

 What does that mean?

 If you are in a car accident with another driver, and that driver is found to be 80% at fault, then their insurance company would be forced to pay 80% of the damages.